Firm

 We seek to integrate ESG throughout our investment process:

-We generally integrate several environmental, social, and governance considerations into our investment decision and portfolio oversight processes, consistent with and subject to the firm’s ESG policy.
+Nautic generally seeks to consider several Responsible Investment topics within our investment and portfolio oversight processes, consistent with and subject to the firm’s RI Policy.
 Examples of such considerations include, but are not limited to:

-Environmental Management: Respect for the environment is an important part of Nautic’s approach to managing risk and creating opportunities in portfolio companies.
-Furthermore, we believe that mismanagement of the environment can negatively impact the local communities in which our portfolio companies operate, result in regulatory scrutiny, and risks to the health of our portfolio companies’ constituents.
-Where necessary, the firm performs environmental due diligence to assess relative risk and evaluate opportunities.
+Environmental Management: Environmental considerations are an important part of Nautic’s approach to managing risk and creating opportunities related to RI in portfolio companies.
+Furthermore, we believe that mismanagement of the environment can result in regulatory scrutiny, and risks to the health of our portfolio companies’ constituents.
+Where necessary, the firm performs environmental due diligence to assess relative risk and encourages portfolio companies to implement risk-adjusted environmental management programs, where relevant and feasible.

-Diversity and Equal Employment Opportunity: Nautic seeks to prioritize protecting employees from discrimination and harassment in the workforce, as a part of maintaining our reputation as a partner-of-choice to key employers.
-Furthermore, Nautic recognizes the importance of diverse perspectives in our firm and at our portfolio companies and is committed to engaging in dialogue regarding the representation of historically marginalized identities within the firm’s target verticals.
+Human Capital: Nautic intends to encourage the protection of employees from discrimination and harassment in the workforce in an effort to maintain our reputation as a partner-of-choice.
+Furthermore, Nautic believes in the importance of diverse perspectives both within our Firm and at our portfolio companies, and seeks to engage in dialogue regarding a diverse workforce inclusive of all.

-Social and Labor Conditions: Nautic is committed to supporting fair working conditions and working to refine the employee value proposition to attract and retain top talent and engage workforces.
-Our portfolio companies rely on human capital to generate value, and Nautic considers employee management and engagement, including factors such as development, advancement, retention, and compensation, when evaluating target investments and managing investments.
+Social and Labor Conditions: Nautic aims to encourage the refinement of the employee value proposition in an effort to attract and retain top talent and engage workforces.
+Our portfolio companies generally rely on human capital to generate value, and Nautic seeks to consider employee management and engagement, including factors such as development, advancement, retention, and compensation, when evaluating target investments and managing investments.
+In addition, we do not intend to tolerate the use of known “modern slavery” in the operations or supply chains of our portfolio companies and will evaluate such circumstances and allegations on a case-by-case basis.
+As the Firm understands it, modern slavery is an umbrella term that refers to situations of exploitation where an individual is unable to leave a place of work because of threats, violence, coercion, deception, or abuse of power.

-Data Privacy and Security: Where applicable, Nautic seeks to ensure that appropriate data governance standards and procedures are implemented both internally and at our portfolio companies to comply with regulatory standards and safeguard sensitive data, including proprietary portfolio company intellectual property, from malicious actors.
+Data Privacy and Security: Where applicable, Nautic aims to encourage the implementation of appropriate data governance standards and procedures both internally and at our portfolio companies designed to comply with regulatory standards and safeguard sensitive data, including proprietary portfolio company intellectual property, from malicious actors.

-The above information is qualified in its entirety by Nautic’s ESG policy, which describes important details and considerations regarding Nautic’s ESG investing approach.
+The above information is qualified in its entirety by Nautic’s RI Policy, which describes important details and considerations regarding Nautic’s RI approach.

 Certain statements about Nautic made by portfolio company executives herein are intended to illustrate Nautic’s business relationship with such persons, including with respect to Nautic’s facilities as a business partner, rather than Nautic’s capabilities or expertise with respect to investment advisory services.
 Portfolio company executives were not compensated in connection with their participation, although they generally receive compensation and investment opportunities in connection with their portfolio company roles, and in certain cases are also owners of portfolio company securities and/or investors in Nautic-sponsored vehicles.
 Such compensation and investments subject participants to potential conflicts of interest in making the statements herein.